raffber/merge_tool/doc/config_file.md

 - `"images[k].app_path": "path/to/app.hex"` - The path to the hex file of the application, relative to the location of the configuration file
 - `"images[k].btl_address": {"begin": 0, "end": 1024}` - The address range where the bootloader is located in flash. `end` points 1 past the last byte to be included.
 Addresses must be page aligned.
 - `"images[k].app_address": {"begin": 0, "end": 1024}` - The address range where the application is located in flash. `end` points 1 past the last byte to be included.
 Addresses must be page aligned.
-- `"images[k].hex_file_format": "IntelHex"` - Defines the hex file format of the bootloader and application hex file.
-Either "IntelHex" or "SRecord".
 - `"images[k].device_config.page_size": 1024` - Size of a flash page in the device.

 ## Additional Options